PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 - TRUE or FALSE (dependent on locale settings) are converted to booleans.
 - Numeric strings identified as scientific (exponential) format are converted to numbers.
-- Fractions and vulgar fractions are converted to numbers, and an appropriate number format mask applied.
+- Fractions and "vulgar" fractions are converted to numbers, and an appropriate number format mask applied.
-- Percentages are converted
-  to numbers, divided by 100, and an appropriate number format mask applied.
+- Percentages are converted to numbers, divided by 100, and an appropriate number format mask applied.
 - Dates and times are converted to Excel timestamp values (numbers), and an appropriate number format mask applied.